Ameliawb/bios/full_bio.md

 [Artist in Residence at Pioneer Works](https://pioneerworks.org/visual-arts-residency/) 2016, Her art is part of the permanent collections of the Guggenheim Museum and the McCord Museum.
 Amelia is Haudenosaunee (Iroquois) of the Seneca-Cayuga Nation of Oklahoma, Deer Clan.

+Amelia is the founder and host of [wampum.codes podcast](http://wampum.codes) and the host of Contentful + Algolia's Developer Podcast [DreamStacks](http://dreamstacks.buzzsprout.com).